Lymphatic filariasis: Prevention

+Because the parasite requires a human host to reproduce, consistent treatment of at-risk populations (annually for a duration of four to six years) is expected to break the cycle of transmission and cause the extinction of the causative organisms.

 In 2011, Sri Lanka was certified by the WHO as having eradicated lymphatic filariasis.
 In July 2017, the WHO announced that the disease had been eliminated in Tonga.
-Elimination of the disease has also occurred in Cambodia, China, Cook Islands, Egypt, Kiribati, Maldives, Marshall Islands, Niue, Palau, South Korea, Thailand, Vanuatu, Vietnam and Wallis and Futuna.
-In 2020, the WHO announced that the 2030 targets for this program are that lymphatic filariasis will have been eliminated in 80% of endemic countries.
+Elimination of the disease has also occurred in Cambodia, China, Cook Islands, Egypt, Kiribati, Maldives, Marshall Islands, Niue, Palau, South Korea, Thailand, Vanuatu, Vietnam, and Wallis and Futuna.
+In 2020, the WHO announced 2030 targets for this program of eliminating lymphatic filariasis in 80% of endemic countries.

 A vaccine is not yet available, but in 2013, the University of Illinois College of Medicine was reporting 95% efficacy in testing against B. malayi in mice.